bsgriggs/mendix-usa-map/README.md

   ![Heat Map Mode On Click](https://github.com/bsgriggs/mendix-usa-map/blob/media/heatmap_click.png)

 # Configuration
-The following is an explaination of each configurable field and how the Heat Map colors are calculated.
+The following is an explanation of each configurable field and how the Heat Map colors are calculated.

 ### General Tab
   ![General Widget Settings](https://github.com/bsgriggs/mendix-usa-map/blob/media/general.png)
   **SVG Map Title -** The value that gets set on the SVG <title> tag.
 If you'd like a title to be rendered on the page, then use the Mendix 'text' widget.
   **Width -** The CSS width of the entire graph.
 Values can be px, em, % etc.
-  **Height -** The CSS hieght of the entire graph.
+  **Height -** The CSS height of the entire graph.
 Values can be px, em, % etc.
-  **Default State Color -** The CSS color for a state as if no color is specific in the data source.
+  **Default State Color -** The CSS color for a state as if no color is specified in the data source.
   **Print Error Logs? -** A boolean to print user errors to browser console with console.error().
 This includes validation of the widget configuration settings.
 If you run into an issue with the widget, be sure to check the browser console.

 ### Data Source Tab
   ![Data Source Widget Settings](https://github.com/bsgriggs/mendix-usa-map/blob/media/datasource.png)
-  **List of States -** A Mendix datasource (Database, Association, Nanoflow, Microflow, XPath).
-I recommend using a microflow that translates your persistent data to a non-persistent entity with the State Appreviation and State Color (required if not using a heatmap).
-If you plan to have an on click action, then you can use the non-persisten entity to retrieve your persistent records for the particular State the user clicked on.
+  **List of States -** A Mendix data source (Database, Association, Nanoflow, Microflow, XPath).
+I recommend using a microflow that translates your persistent data to a non-persistent entity with the State Abbreviation and State Color (required if not using a heatmap).
+If you plan to have an on-click action, then you can use the non-persistent entity to retrieve your persistent records for the particular State the user clicked on.
-  **State Abbreviation -** The two character official abbreviation for a USA State (i.e. IN = Indiana, NY = New York).
+  **State Abbreviation -** The two-character official abbreviation for a USA State (i.e. IN = Indiana, NY = New York).
   **State Color -** The Hex Value or CSS Color to fill the State (i.e. #2E2EFF or blue).
 This is required if you're not using a Heat Map.
   **On click -** Action performed when a particular State is clicked.
-This will return the object type that is specified in the List of States datasource.
+This will return the object type that is specified in the List of States data source.

   **Example Selection Data Source**
   ![Example Selection Data Source](https://github.com/bsgriggs/mendix-usa-map/blob/media/datasource_selection.png)